Near-Field Signal Processing: Unleashing the Power of Proximity: NF Wireless Communications

 \section{NF Wireless Communications}

-NF signal processing is an emerging area of research in wireless communications, driven by advancements in mmWave~\cite{nf_comm_survey1_Lu2023Oct,nf_beamforming_Martin_Nwalozie} and THz~\cite{nf_CE_3_LoSNLoS_Lu2023Mar,elbir_THZ_CE_ArrayPerturbation_Elbir2022Aug} technologies.
-For instance, mmWave massive MIMO systems, which involve a very large number of antennas (e.g., $>128$) and operate at high frequencies (e.g., $>30$ GHz), can have a Fraunhofer distance extending up to hundreds of meters.
+NF signal processing is an emerging area of research in wireless communications, driven by advancements in mmWave~\cite{nf_comm_survey1_Lu2023Oct,nf_beamforming_Martin_Nwalozie} and THz~\cite{nf_CE_3_LoSNLoS_Lu2023Mar} technologies.
+For instance, mmWave massive {multiple-input multiple-output (MIMO)} systems, which incorporate a high number of antennas (e.g., $>128$) and operate at high frequencies (e.g., $>30$ GHz), can have a Fraunhofer distance extending up to hundreds of meters when employing a standard $\lambda/2$-spaced ULA configuration.
 In such cases, NF signal processing becomes crucial for performing key communication tasks such as channel estimation, beamforming, and resource allocation.